source-foundry/FilterListManager/README.md

 ### Update Filter Lists Menu Item

-The Update Filter Lists menu item performs an update of your Glyphs filter list definitions using all local and remote filter list definition files that you define in your `~/GlyphsFilters` directory.
+Select the Update Filter Lists menu item to perform an update of your Glyphs filter list definitions using all local and remote filter list definition files that you define in your `~/GlyphsFilters` directory.

+### Restore Default Filter Lists Menu Item

+Select the Restore Default Filter Lists menu item to restore a default set of filter lists that include ASCII, Mac Roman, and Windows 1252.

+### Open GlyphsFilters Directory Menu Item

+Select the Open GlyphsFilters Directory menu item to open the `~/GlyphsFilters` directory in the macOS Finder.
+The `~/GlyphsFilters` directory is the location where you store local filter list definition files and remote definition files.
+This directory also includes application logs that can be used to explore what happened during processing or evaluate errors, and backups of the `CustomFilters.plist` definition file at the time of plugin install and just prior to the last FLM plugin filter list update run.

 ## Contributing